Floyd W. Reeves papers

 Floyd Reeves was a professor of education and administration.
 From 1953 until his retirement in 1962 he was a consultant to President John A. Hannah.
 Reeves was also associated with the University of Kentucky (1925-1929) and the University of Chicago (1929-1953).
 He was a consultant for numerous agencies associated with educational development.
 Probably the most significant materials in this collection are those related to the Federal Government.
 Reeves held a number of governmental positions during the Depression and World War II.

-Later Dr. Reeves joined the staff of the University on a full time basis in which capacity he rendered distinguished service as a consultant, teacher and director of graduate research programs in Education during the period when the University was experiencing its most rapid growth in student enrollments and research development.
+Later Reeves joined the staff of the university on a full time basis in which capacity he rendered distinguished service as a consultant, teacher and director of graduate research programs in education during the period when the university was experiencing its most rapid growth in student enrollments and research development.

 25 Cubic Feet

 Arranged into six series: 1.
 Biographical Information.
 2. Committees and Organizations.
 3. Lectures and Articles.
 4. Miscellaneous Materials.
 5. Books.
 6. Scrapbooks and Photographs.

 Donor(s) have transferred any applicable copyright to Michigan State University but the collection may contain third-party materials for which copyright was not transferred.
 Copyright restrictions may apply.
 Property Rights: Michigan State University.

 Michigan State University was signally honored when Dr. Floyd Wesley Reeves gave to the Archives Division of the University his manuscripts, papers, and the books and printed reports which he had authored or had a vital part in their production.

 Michigan State University is grateful for this generous gift which has already served students in their research leading to the doctorate and which will serve in a significant way those engaged in research in the future.

 - American Federation of Teachers

 - Educators -- United States